-Flash mob rallies in downtown Hong Kong financial district
+Violence brings Hong Kong to 'brink of total breakdown' - police

-HONG KONG (Reuters) - Hong Kong police fired tear gas in the heart of the Central financial district and at two university campuses after territory-wide transport disruptions wreaked commuter havoc in the Chinese-ruled city.
+HONG KONG (Reuters) - Hong Kong police fired tear gas in the heart of the Central financial district and at two university campuses to break up pro-democracy protests as violence was bringing the Chinese-ruled city to what they said was the “brink of total breakdown”.

+The clashes came a day after police shot a protester at close range and a man was doused with petrol and set on fire in some of the worst violence in the former British colony in decades.

-A flash mob of more than 1,000 pro-democracy protesters, many wearing office clothes and face masks, rallied in Central for a second day, blocking roads below some of the city’s tallest skyscrapers and most expensive real estate.
+A flash mob of more than 1,000 protesters, many wearing office clothes and face masks, rallied in Central for a second day during lunch hour, blocking roads below some of the city’s tallest skyscrapers and most expensive real estate.

-After they had dispersed, police fired tear gas at a few remaining protesters on old, narrow Pedder Street.
-Police made more than a dozen arrests.
+After they had dispersed, police fired tear gas at the remaining protesters on old, narrow Pedder Street.
+Police made more than a dozen arrests, many pinned up on the pavement against the wall of luxury jeweller Tiffany & Co.

 Police vans surged into the area, and officers took up positions in a standoff with protesters just an hour or so before office workers were due to start leaving for home.

-“Let’s stop focusing on the result.
-The result is all this chaos and madness.
-But what is the root cause?
-We don’t have a fully democratic system,” said one demonstrator, a 25-year-old property manager wearing a white shirt, black suit pants and a black face mask who gave his name as Roy.

-“We want to enjoy air-conditioning and a beer with friends.
-No Hong Konger wants this (violence), but the government is forcing us to take things to such a dramatic (level).”
+“Our society has been pushed to the brink of a total breakdown,” a police spokesman told a briefing, referring to the last two days of violence.

+He said the man set on fire on Monday was still in critical condition and appealed for information on who was responsible.

-Police on Monday fired volley after volley of tear gas in Central, where some protesters blocked streets lined with banks, top-brand shopping malls and jewellery shops.
+Police on Monday fired volley after volley of tear gas in Central, where some protesters blocked streets lined with banks and jewellery shops.
 Most had pulled down their shutters on Tuesday.

-Emily, in her 30s and working in the finance sector, was carrying a black leather shoulder bag and wearing a black mask and swimming goggles on the front line on Tuesday.

-In the bag was a bowl to cover tear gas canisters when they land on the street and a gas mask.

 Tension eased as the lunch hour ended, but some protesters used a double-decker airport bus to block a key road running alongside the newly reclaimed area of the harbour close to downtown Central.